Constantine1824/omniclaw/README.md

 - Simulate payments before execution
 - Record transaction history in the built-in ledger
 - Optionally run ERC-8004 trust verification when an RPC URL is configured

+## Why Now

+The market is moving in pieces:

+- Circle is pushing wallet infrastructure and USDC nanopayments for agentic commerce.
+- Coinbase is pushing x402 and agentic wallets.
+- OKX is pushing AI-native onchain operating systems.
+- Privy is pushing wallet infrastructure for apps and agents.

+That is good for builders, but it still leaves a real gap: most teams do not need just another wallet API.
+They need a reliable execution layer that lets agents actually move money safely.

+OmniClaw is built for that gap.

+## Why Teams Use OmniClaw

+- Raw wallet APIs are not enough.
+Agents need policy, simulation, reservations, idempotency, and failure handling before they are allowed to spend.
+- x402 is powerful, but it is only one rail.
+Most production products need one SDK that can handle wallet transfers, x402 endpoints, and cross-chain USDC movement together.
+- Payment safety cannot live in ad hoc app code.
+OmniClaw ships budget guards, rate limits, recipient controls, single-tx limits, confirm thresholds, payment intents, and ledger tracking as first-class primitives.
+- Trust matters when an agent pays another agent.
+OmniClaw surfaces ERC-8004-style trust evaluation so developers can make decisions with more context than a bare address.
+- Developer adoption matters.
+The entry point stays simple: initialize `OmniClaw`, create a wallet, run `simulate()`, then call `pay()`.

+## Why Trust Matters

+Most payment SDKs stop at settlement.
+Autonomous agents need more.

+When one agent pays another, developers increasingly want to know:

+- who is receiving this payment
+- whether trust metadata exists for that recipient
+- whether the payment should proceed automatically or be held
+- whether the operator can enforce a policy around risky recipients

+OmniClaw makes that visible through ERC-8004-style trust evaluation and integrates it directly into the payment workflow.

+## What Makes OmniClaw Different

+- Use Circle for wallet custody and transaction infrastructure.
+- Use x402 where pay-per-request HTTP payments make sense.
+- Use OmniClaw to orchestrate execution safely across those systems.

+That means fewer one-off payment scripts, less duplicated safety code, and a faster path from demo agent to production agent.

+OmniClaw is not trying to replace the wallet or settlement providers already entering this market.
+It is the layer that makes them usable for autonomous execution.

+## Proof Points

+- `pay()` routes across direct transfers, x402-style URLs, and cross-chain USDC flows.
+- `simulate()` lets agents and operators know whether a payment would succeed before funds move.
+- Payment intents provide authorize/confirm/cancel flows with reservation handling.
+- Built-in guards give operators programmable spending controls.
+- `omniclaw doctor` gives developers and operators one command to verify credential, recovery, and setup state.
+- ERC-8004 support makes trust and identity part of the product story, not an afterthought.

+## Trust-Aware By Design

+Autonomous payments need more than successful settlement.
+They need better answers to questions like:

+- who is this agent?
+- what trust signals exist for it?
+- should this payment proceed automatically?
+- when should a payment be held, confirmed, or blocked?

+OmniClaw integrates ERC-8004-style trust evaluation into the SDK so developers can add trust-aware payment logic without building a separate reputation and validation layer first.

+For teams building agent-to-agent markets, autonomous service providers, or machine-to-machine commerce, that matters.

 ## Install